-6To update this document, the conjecture of E. Catalan (1814-1894) has recently been shown to be true bu P. Mihăilescu.
-The proof is at a very advanced level, but for the sake of completeness here is a reference: P. Mihăilescu, Primary cyclotomic units and a proof of Catalan's Conjecture, [Crelle] Journal für die reine und angewandte Mathematik 572 (2004), 167-195.
+8To update this document, the conjecture of E. Catalan (1814-1894) has recently been shown to be true bu P. Mihăilescu (Eugène Catalan is known for his contributions to number theory and related areas).
+The proof of Catalan's Conjecture is at a very advanced level, but for the sake of completeness here is a reference: P. Mihăilescu, Primary cyclotomic units and a proof of Catalan's Conjecture, [Crelle] Journal für die reine und angewandte Mathematik 572 (2004), 167-195.